Eric-Lpcr/AdventOfCode2021/day18/README.md

 - easy looking for leftmost exploding pair or literal overvalue,
 - finding previous/next numbers to increment when a pair explodes.

-Made a lot of tests for this challenge, got them appart in [test.py](test.py).
+Made a lot of tests for this challenge, got them apart in [test.py](test.py).
 `